 A faculty member may present a grievance without retaliation.
-The filing of a grievance, however, shall not affect the ability of Texas Tech University to pursue disciplinary or separation actions.
+The filing of a grievance, however, shall not affect the ability of Texas Tech University to pursue corrective or separation actions.

 - e.
-A faculty member holding an administrative position will have access to these procedures with regard to faculty duties, but will not have access to the procedures with regard to administrative duties (see OP 70.10). - f.
+A faculty member holding an administrative position will have access to these procedures with regard to faculty duties, but not with regard to administrative duties (see OP 70.10, Non-faculty Employee Complaint Procedures). - f.
 After the grievance is presented, the time periods for action prescribed in these procedures should be followed unless reasonable extension is required by unusual circumstances or because a deadline occurs between semesters or in summer, when relevant persons are away for extended periods.
 In the absence of the foregoing conditions, times for action should be extended only for university holidays or by mutual agreement of the parties and, in an appeal, with concurrence of the Grievance Committee.